+- 6.1.1 The main purpose of the Committee is to provide Cabinet and Portfolio Holders with policy and guidance to be taken into account when making decisions.

-- 6.1.1 To deliver appropriate work as discharged by Cabinet, in relation to the Stronger, Greener Economy portfolio as outlined in Part 3.3. of the Constitution (Cabinet Members/Portfolio of Responsibility and the Responsibilities of Senior Officers). - 6.1.2 To advise on the development of local plans. - 6.1.3 To formulate policy highlighted by Cabinet in respect of the Portfolio referred to in 6.1.1 above. - 6.1.4 Undertake any other work as directed by Cabinet
+- 6.1.2 To deliver appropriate work as discharged by Cabinet, in relation to the Planning & Economic Growth portfolio as outlined in Part 3.3. of the Constitution (Cabinet Members/Portfolio of Responsibility and the Responsibilities of Senior Officers).

+- Broadband for the Community

+- Car Parks including Electric Charging Points

+- Parking Enforcement

+- Design and Conversation

+- Development Control

+- CNC Building Control

+- Economic Development

+- Strategic Housing

+- Street Lighting

+- 6.1.3 To formulate policy highlighted by Cabinet in respect of the relevant Portfolio area.

+- 6.1.4 To develop a work programme that complements the delivery of the Strategic Plan and Delivery Plan of the Council and enables key programmes and projects to reach fruition.

+- 6.1.5 To routinely monitor KPIs in the thematic areas.

+- 6.1.6 Undertake any other work as directed by Cabinet

-- 6.2.1 The Committee will consist of 7 Members of the Council to be appointed by the Leader of the Council and be politically balanced.
-The relevant portfolio holders will attend committee meetings ex-officio. - 6.2.2 No more than three members of the committee can also sit on the Scrutiny Committee (to include any named substitutes). - 6.2.3 Named substitutes may attend and vote at the committee, in accordance with the Council's standing order C7. - 6.2.4 The Chairman and Vice-Chairman of the Committee shall be appointed by the Leader of the Council.
+- 6.2.1 The Committee will consist of seven Members of the Council, as proposed by Group Leaders, approved by Full Council and be politically balanced. - 6.2.2 The relevant portfolio holders will attend committee meetings ex-officio. - 6.2.3 No more than three members of the committee can also sit on the Scrutiny Committee (to include any named substitutes). - 6.2.4 Named substitutes may attend and vote at the Panel, in accordance with the Council's substitute scheme set out in Part 4 Rules of procedure, 4.5 standing orders & rights of public at meetings.

-6.3.1 A minimum of three members of the Council (either members of the committee or named substitutes) must be present to transact any business of the committee.
+6.3.1 A minimum of three members of the Council (either members of the committee or named substitutes) must be present to transact any business of the

-- 6.4.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the committee. - 6.4.2 Public speaking will be allowed in accordance with Section G of Part 4.5 of the Constitution Standing Orders and Rights of the Public at CouncilMeetings. - 6.4.3 At the discretion of the Chairman, any person attending the Committee may speak or may put questions to any other participant.
+- 6.4.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the committee. - 6.4.2 Public speaking will be allowed in accordance with the public speaking section of Part 4.5 of the Constitution Standing Orders and Rights of the Public at Council Meetings. - 6.4.3 At the discretion of the Chairman, any person attending the Committee may speak or may put questions to any other participant. - 6.4.4 The committee shall be assisted by a lead officer, in this instance it shall be the Assistant Director Economic Growth.

-- 6.5.1 Voting shall be by a simple majority by show of hands - 6.5.2 Voting members may request that their votes are recorded
+- 6.5.1 Voting shall be by a simple majority by show of hands - 6.5.2 Voting members may request that their votes are recorded - 6.5.3 In the event of an equality of votes the Chairman shall have a second or casting vote.